Best motorcycle airbag 2024

 Plus, and most importantly, the technicians carrying out this test pointed out that the gas cartridge and inflator mechanism of the Helite – a hard component – is located on the chest and hence contributed to the result.
 They say this is not a bad thing in principle, but the obvious question remains of what would happen if the rider didn’t strike the surface at the test’s perfectly 90° angle?
 The MAIDS report shows that more impacts occur off-centre of the front of the bike than perfectly head-on.

-The hard component of inflator and gas cartridge is only on the right side of the Helite's chest
+The hard component of inflator and gas cartridge is only on the wearer's right side on the Helite's chest.
+This test needs to be run at a slight angle, for a more realistic result

 I agree that measuring chest deflection is potentially a valuable test that should be included in certification, as long as it’s carried out at head-on AND 45° impact angles.